cisnlp/ungoliant/README.md

 The usual way of generating corpora is:

-1. Fetch the `wet.paths.gz` file from the last [CommonCrawl dump](https://commoncrawl.org/connect/blog/) and decompress it.
+1. Fetch the `wet.paths.gz` file from the last [CommonCrawl dump](https://commoncrawl.org/get-started)
+2. decompress it using `gzip -d wet.paths.gz`.
-2. Download the files using the `download` command.
+3. Download the files using the `download` command: `ungoliant download wet.paths cc`
-3. Generate the corpus using the `pipeline` command (it may take some time).
+4. Generate the corpus using the `pipeline` command (it may take some time).
-4. Head on to [oscar-tools](https://github.com/kargaranamir/oscar-tools) for the packaging steps
+5. Head on to [oscar-tools](https://github.com/kargaranamir/oscar-tools) for the packaging steps

 You can find more information on each command's `--help`.